Ayam Masak Merah

 Ingredients for ayam masak merah recipe.

-• Chicken – The star of the dish!
-It’s juicy, tender, and soaks up all the amazing flavors of the sauce.
-I use whole chicken in this recipe, but you can easily swap it for chicken thighs or drumsticks if you prefer.
+• Chicken – I use whole chicken in this recipe, but you can easily swap it for chicken thighs or drumsticks if you prefer.

 • Red onion